indutny/proof-of-work/README.md

 ## Complexity

-Here is a chart of average time to solution vs target complexity:
+Here is a chart of average time in seconds to solution vs target complexity:

 ![timing][0]